Octachron/codept/README.md

 ##Compatibility with ocamldep
 Most of the ocamldep options are also supported by codept.
-The only ocamldep options not implemented by codept is `-allow-approx`: codept can only process syntactically valid files (if the main OCaml migrates to a menhir parser, it might be worthwile to reimplement a similar feature in codept).

 However, some of the ocamldep options are slightly reinterpreted: